A Centralized portal for users

 After confirming feasibility, and checking with our privacy team for any security risks, I drafted up a solution that was incorporated into our final design!

-06. A good (not great) start
+07. A good start

 Rolling out the product showed positive results!